ericlemerdy/one-kata-per-day/SOLID/README.md

 - Changes while adding new functionality are small and localised
 - Changes happen in the main (application assembly) and not in the domain
 	- This would happen if using Dependency Injection frameworks

+**How to start ?**

+You have to reset to a specific point in the history:

+    git checkout 76cd0abbaf95d50d7686e57b4c2061904fac8467